 You also need to consider a method to transfer the key or password to the recipient over a separate communication channel.

-North East Lincolnshire Council was issued with a civil monetary penalty of £80,000 after a serious data breach resulted in the sensitive information of hundreds of children with special educational needs being lost.
+North East Lincolnshire Council was issued with a civil monetary penalty of £80,000 (under the DPA98) after a serious data breach resulted in the sensitive information of hundreds of children with special educational needs being lost.

 The information was stored on an unencrypted memory stick and went missing after the device was left in a laptop at the council’s offices by a special educational needs teacher.
 When the teacher returned to the laptop the memory stick was gone and it has never been recovered.